pvcraven/web-development-class/source/semester_1/01_HTML/03_html_tutorial/basic_html.rst

     Hello there

-Use a file browser to find the file.
-Then drag it to your web browser to open it up.
+Open a web browser and drag the file to the web browser window to open it up.
 You should see something like:

 .. image:: hello_there_1.png